mvolkmann/blog/src/swift/why-swift.md

 "https://docs.swift.org/swift-book/GuidedTour/GuidedTour.html",
 "A Swift Tour" %}.

+My goal is to provide clear, concise descriptions of a large number of fundamental Swift concepts along with short, illustrative code snippets.
+If you are familiar with at least one programming language that supports object-oriented concepts, I'm confident this will be enough to get you started reading and writing Swift code.

 Today Swift is primarily used for implementing applications that run on iPhones, iPads, Apple Watches, and Mac computers.
 However, it can also be used to implement server-side code